The Social Security Administration pays disability benefits under two different programs:

 This program is for insured workers, their disabled surviving spouses and children.
 In order to qualify, or to be considered “insured,” you must have worked five of the past ten years before you became disabled.
 You must either be permanently disabled, or have a disability expected to keep you from working for twelve months or more.

-If you have questions about either of these disability programs, please contact Kraft & Associates, P.C., and we will be glad to help you.
+If you have questions about either of these disability programs, please contact the SSD attorneys at Kraft & Associates, P.C., and we will be glad to help you.